jundalisay/superb/content/en/social/economics/solutions/gdp.md

 (Update Jul 2021)

-Currently, GDP includes the revenue from financial activities, which Smith classifies as unproductive labor and can never be the solid foundation of any economy*.

-> *Singapore, Hongkong, and Switzerland can base their economy on financial services because they are tiny countries serving global customers.
+<p>Currently, GDP includes the revenue from financial activities, which Smith classifies as unproductive labor and can never be the solid foundation of any economy.
+Singapore, Hongkong, and Switzerland can base their economy on financial services because they are tiny countries serving global customers.</p>

-A recent proof* is Lebanon's GDP which was artificially propped up by state-run financial ponzi scheme.
+<p>A recent proof is Lebanon's GDP which was artificially propped up by state-run financial ponzi scheme.
 When that scheme collapsed, their GDP crashed suddenly, leading to instant unrest, violence, and death.
 A larger example is the 2008 Financial Crisis that was left unchecked, as to lead to the Great Recession and secular stagnation.

-> *An older example is the Mississippi Scheme by John Law in France.
+An older example is the Mississippi Scheme by John Law in France.</p>

-An NDP system would expose the lack of real value in an economy immedately so that policymakers or the people can take appropriate measures, instead of being fooled into complacency.
+<p>An NDP system would expose the lack of real value in an economy immedately so that policymakers or the people can take appropriate measures, instead of being fooled into complacency.</p>

 {{< /box >}}
 <!-- If purchasing power is the value that went into your wallet, then GDP is the gross sales that you made from which you got that purchasing power.
 GDP can be seen as economic sales volume -- a seller can have brisk sales but have very low margins.
 He could even be selling at a loss and cannibalize his own savings!
 An example is Brazil and Trump's America which did not lock down in 2020.
 Their GDP was gained at the cost of a reduction of their own population.